 A Night in the Neighborhood

 For the closest fine feasting experience, look no further than our own back yard.
 The Mantel, the neighborhood restaurant nestled inside Seven Summits Lodge in Trilogy at Tehaleh, offers a relaxed, family-friendly vibe.
-Crafted by executive chef Nathanial Cooper, the Mantel’s menu features weekly specials and cocktails that use seasonal ingredients and themes.
+Crafted by executive chef Dino Cruz, the Mantel’s menu features weekly specials and cocktails that use seasonal ingredients and themes.
 From the prime rib dip - stacked with caramelized onions and Swiss cheese - to artisanal pizzas with toppings like truffle crème fraiche, Chef Cooper’s menu satisfies a wide range of palates.

 Dining Down the Street

 The Bonney Lake area has no shortage of noteworthy spots.
 Sumalee's Thai Cuisine receives high marks for its tamarind-heavy Pad Thai and the much-loved crispy garlic chicken special.
 Want something new?
 The innovative folks at Trapuritos take Asian fusion cuisine to new heights with their famous sushi burritos.
 Diners can choose from a set list or build their own from a slew of ingredients including tuna, seaweed, tempura, and even Flaming Hot Cheetos.
 You’ve got to taste it to believe it!